What does it mean to have a failed VBAC, and how do you cope with having an unplanned C-section when it’s not what you wanted?

 3. Understand that VBAMC may still be an option.

 We have known many mamas, and one of our own podcast hosts, who have experienced vaginal birth after multiple cesareans.
+If you plan to have more children, you may still have options for VBAC, even after 3 c-sections.
 Knowing your options after you experience a repeat cesarean can help bring peace of mind along the way.

 4. Find support.